PlastiComp Logo

 Lower System Cost

-When engineer at mold machinedeploying long fiber composites as a substitute for other materials, one needs to look beyond material cost alone.
+When deploying long fiber composites as a substitute for other materials, one needs to look beyond material cost alone.
 Long fiber composites are typically processed via injection molding which is a highly efficient method to repeatedly produce high quality components in large quantities.
 Plastics also require fewer finishing operations than other materials and their increased design freedom can reduce component count eliminating assembly steps.

 When all the costs of producing a component are accounted for, using a material that is easier to work with can result in lower overall costs even if it is more expensive on a per pound or kilogram basis.
 More components can also be produced from lighter weight materials on a cubic volume basis.